Steveiwonder/WSM/README.md

 2. ???

 ### What if a health check type isn't supported?
 Create your own or raise an issue on github.
 Take a look at WSM.PluginExample to see how you write your own health check.
-Once you've compiled it, drop it into the clients install direction\HealthChecks alongside `WSM.HealthChecks.dll`
+Once you've compiled it, drop it into the clients install directory\HealthChecks alongside `WSM.HealthChecks.dll`